 - Purchase the complete Expat Arrivals Kenya Guide (PDF)

 Shipping to Kenya by air, sea or land can be a long and expensive process.
-It may be cheaper and more efficient to check smaller items as excess luggage as certain concessions may be granted, though prices differ from airline to airline.
-Expats must decide whether they’d like to ship their household items to Kenya and what form this shipment should take.
+It may be cheaper and more efficient to check smaller items as excess luggage, as certain concessions may be granted, though prices differ from airline to airline.

 Expats looking for accommodation in Kenya may prefer to find a property that is already fully furnished, rather than go through the hassle of shipping and removals.
 That said, turnkey homes are more expensive than unfurnished properties and more difficult to find so, either way, costs will be incurred.